daveho/FunWithSound/README.md

 You can build the Java and Processing libraries from the command line by running the `build.sh` script.
 This script assumes that you have Gervill4Beads checked out next to FunWithSound.

-The code is distributed under the [MIT license](https://github.com/daveho/FunWithSound/blob/master/LICENSE.txt).
+The code is distributed under the [Apache License 2.0](https://github.com/daveho/FunWithSound/blob/master/LICENSE.md).

 Contact: [David Hovemeyer](mailto:david.hovemeyer@gmail.com)